friends-of-presta/who-we-are/README.md

 > Is this organization and its differents channels open for merchants and complete beginners?

-No, please refers to the official forum of PrestaShop if you're a merchant or to the official User or Developers documentations if you needs to learn PrestaShop basics.
+No, please refers to the official forum of PrestaShop if you're a merchant or to the official User or Developers documentations if you need to learn PrestaShop basics.

 ## Intents